-The school's director, Kent Bry, started skiing long before moving to Encinitas 35 years ago.
-His father first taught him to ski in Lake Placid, N.T., when he was about 7 or 8 years old.
+The school's director, Kent Bry, started skiing long before moving to Encinitas 35+ years ago.
+His father first taught him to ski in Lake Placid, N.Y., when he was about 7 or 8 years old.
 Then, as a teenager, Bry volunteered to teach skiing at a YMCA and later taught part-time on the slopes of the mountains in Vermont.

 "They couldn't believe how much better I was skiing.
 When I told them it was from a revolving carpet, they really didn't believe me at first.
 Often when people first see the revolving carpet they think just like I did, that it's only good for beginners," he said.

 When Bry realized the improvement training on the carpet had on his skiing skills, he wanted to help others in the same way and began working at the revolving carpet facility.
-Bry had been training at the revolving carpet for several years when he had the opportunity to become the owner and director of the school while he still was attending San Diego State University as a recreation therapy major.
+Bry had been teaching at the revolving carpet for several years when he had the opportunity to become the owner and director of the school while he still was attending San Diego State University as a Recreation Therapy major.